NSFI/ppfish-components/site/docs/zh-CN/drawer.md

 onTouchEnd = () => {
   this.setState({
-    open: false,
+    visible: false,
   });
 }

 onSwitch = () => {
   this.setState({
-    open: !this.state.open,
+    visible: !this.state.visible,
   });
 }

 onCloseClick = () => {
   this.setState({
-    open: !this.state.open,
+    visible: !this.state.visible,
   });
 }